-Courses FAQ
+Songwriting Courses FAQ

 Frequently Asked Questions About Courses

-1. How many courses (e.g. classes, sessions) do I need to take?
+1. How many courses should I take?

 SongU.com has a thriving international community of songwriters in different time zones.
 We do run several GMT-friendly meetings on weekdays and on Saturdays.
 For more details, see "About Instructor-Led Courses".